Operation Napoleon

-Operation Napoleon (Icelandic: Napóleonsskjölin) is an Icelandic thriller film directed by Óskar Þór Axelsson.
+Operation Napoleon (sometimes with subtitle Frozen Conspiracy, Napóleonsskjölin) is an Icelandic thriller film directed by Óskar Þór Axelsson, starring Vivian Ólafsdóttir, Jack Fox and Iain Glen.
 It is based on Arnaldur Indriðason's best selling book of the same name.
-It stars Vivian Ólafsdóttir, Iain Glen, Jack Fox, Ólafur Darri Ólafsson and Wotan Wilke Möhring.

 Plot

 The film tells the story of Kristín, an ambitious lawyer who is drawn into an unexpected sequence of events when her brother stumbles upon a World War II plane wreck on top of Vatnajökull.